 Even before King Saul had failed as Israel’s first king, God had his replacement picked out.
 The Lord would use this next one, King David, to establish a throne that will last forever, one that we will witness and already have witnessed.

 The aging prophet Samuel was dejected.
 The man he had anointed as king, Saul, had started out so well, but was continuing to fail in the eyes of God, and was finally rejected by Him.
-When Israel first sought a man to be their leader, God gave them a king after their own hearts at that time, one who looked good and came from a prosperous background.
-But Saul’s heart was weak towards God, and over time he slipped further and further away from the One who should have been leading and guiding him.
+When Israel first sought someone to be their leader, God gave them a king after their own hearts, one who looked good and came from a prosperous background.
+But Saul’s heart was weak towards God, and over time he slipped further and further away from the One who should have been his source of strength, leading and guiding him.

-The prophet Samuel was to pour anointing oil over the new king as a symbol of the Holy Spirit coming down upon him.
-Samuel had been given the divine authority to install the king, but he did not yet know which one in the family God was sending him to anoint.
+The prophet Samuel was to pour the oil over this new king as a symbol of the Holy Spirit coming down to anoint him.
+Samuel had been given divine authority to install the king, but he did not yet know which one in Jesse’s family God was sending him to anoint.

 As soon as Samuel saw Jesse’s oldest son, Eliab, he assumed this would be the new king.
 But God had other plans.

-Jesse had brought seven of his eight sons to Samuel’s sacrifice and feast.
-One by one, each son came before Samuel to be anointed king, and one by one each went unchosen, refused by the Lord.
+Jesse had brought seven of his eight sons to Samuel’s sacrifice and feast, assuming one of these would be the son picked by God as Israel’s next king.
+One by one, each son came before Samuel to be anointed, and one by one each went unchosen by the Lord.